-The Mustang Region is a hidden paradise in the Himalayas.
-The upper Mustang situates in the rain shadow area whereas less raining in the summer.
-The northern part of the Kagbeni is similar to Tibetan plateau, usually referring as Upper Mustang.
-Mustang was independent kingdom even though intimately attached to Tibet in the 14th century, Mustang was an independent kingdom.
+The Mustang Region is a hidden paradise located in the Himalayas.
+The Upper Mustang region is situated in the rain shadow area, which receives less rain in the summer.
+The northern part of Kagbeni resembles the Tibetan plateau, often called Upper Mustang.
+Despite being intimately attached to Tibet in the 14th century, Mustang was an independent kingdom.

-A trek into the Mustang region is through the barren landscape of the forbidden kingdom.
-However, the trek extends more wilderness camping experience to Damodar Saribung Traverse since it connects isolated Nar and Phu Valley.
-The barren landscape of the Tibetan plateau delivered up a fascinating mixture of primitive culture.
-Also, spiritual purity unmatches elsewhere in the Himalayas.
-Besides, Mustang is the fundamental nature of the Himalayan experience, extraordinary geographical arrangements in the universe.
-Mustang is still the world’s top destination for trekking.
-Upper Mustang Trek opened for group trekking since 1992.
+Trekking through the Mustang region takes you through the barren landscape of the forbidden kingdom.
+The trek extends into a wilderness camping experience, with the Damodar Saribung Traverse connecting the isolated Nar and Phu Valley.
+The barren landscape of the Tibetan plateau offers a fascinating mix of unique culture and unmatched spiritual purity that can’t be found elsewhere in the Himalayas.
+Mustang offers an extraordinary geographical arrangement and is still the world’s top destination for trekking.
+The Upper Mustang Trek was opened for group trekking in 1992.